evanharmon/in-mono/headspace/linux/linux-scripts.md

 `chmod +x setup-node`

 ## Run in current shell as child process
+NOTE: using `exit 0` will close the terminal as well
 - variables, functions, changes are preserved after script runs
 - script output can be captured by `tee`, `grep`, etc.